 - 1/4 to 1/2 teaspoon cayenne pepper, depending on desired heat

 Preheat oven to 450 F. Spray a large baking sheet with Pam or spread olive oil on the surface.
 Consider covering the sheet with foil first if you have any concerns about sticking.

 Whisk together oil, brown sugar, and cayenne pepper in a small bowl.
 The brown sugar is not a necessity, but it sure does taste nice.
 Place the potato wedges in a large bowl.
 Pour oil mixture over the potatoes and toss to coat, then sprinkle with sea salt and pepper; toss again.

 Finally, spread the potatoes in a single layer on the baking sheet and bake for 15 minutes.
 At that point, remove the pan from the oven and flip the potatoes.

 Bake again for about 15 more minutes, or until potatoes are tender and slightly caramelized.

 Note: If using a convection oven, reduce initial cooking time to 10 minutes, then cook again for 10 more minutes after turning.

-At this point you can transfer the potatoes to a serving dish and season again with salt and pepper.
-Sprinkle parsley over finished product.
+At this point, you can transfer the potatoes to a serving dish and season again with salt and pepper.
+Sprinkle parsley over the finished product.